bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

-# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction
+# Module 5: Designing your Web site for your audience   5.1 Introduction

 # Welcome to Module 5
-Añadido a marcadores
-Video: welcome to Module 5

 In this module, we'll...

-Learn how to apply basic design principals based on the context of your HTML elements Explore CSS and HTML's accessibility features and how you can design your page to accommodate a diverse audience Introduce you to features to help internationalize your page and make it easier for those viewing it in different languages Discuss the lessons learned from historical Web design trends and give you the new tech we use instead Meet the newest fashions in Web design to help you give your Web pages a modern look and feel
+> Learn how to apply basic design principals based on the context of your HTML elements
+> Explore CSS and HTML's accessibility features and how you can design your page to accommodate a diverse audience
+> Introduce you to features to help internationalize your page and make it easier for those viewing it in different languages
+> Discuss the lessons learned from historical Web design trends and give you the new tech we use instead
+> Meet the newest fashions in Web design to help you give your Web pages a modern look and feel

-# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction
+# Module 5: Designing your Web site for your audience

 # The importance of design

- Bookmark this page
-Video: the importance of design
+The importance of design

 Web stats